We have been appointed to work on an extension to a listed building, set within the village of Great Shelford on the

 We have completed four different feasibility sketch options for the client in order to test their initial thoughts, and to provide additional ideas on how best to extend the property.
 All of the schemes tested the roof designs, elevations, materials and massing of the extension.

 We developed the scheme for planning and listed building consent with South Cambridgeshire District Council and received permission in July 2017.
-We are now working up a detailed design package with the client in order to start work in 2018.
+We are currently on site with the chosen builder and have dealt with a considerable amount of unforeseen elements during the process (for example, tudor brickwork under the ground and not marked on maps, etc..).
 We will keep you posted of any further developments.